caojilin/image-captioning-with-attention/README.md

 `python create_input_files.py`

 To train:
 You can train vgg, resnet, squeezenet as encoder
+The default is resnet101
 `python train.py`

 To caption a image:
 `python caption.py --img="img/1.jpg" --model=Best_squeezeNet.pth.tar`

 To evaluate:
-python eval.py --image_folder="data/val2014"
+`python eval.py --image_folder="data/val2014"`
 This will generate all captions for all images in a given folder
 The output is references.pickle and hypotheses.pickle
 You'll use these two files and `nlg-eval.py` to calculate metrics such as bleu-1 to bleu-4, meteor, rogue, etc